ItCameFr0mMars/mass-translator/README.md

 `pip install -r requirements.txt`

-OPTIONAL: Get http(s) proxies, and fill them into the list in main.py
+OPTIONAL: Get http(s) proxies, and add one to the list in `main.py`

 Paste/Type your text when prompted. **All text must be in a single line.
 Text with line breaks will not work**